Luis Buñuel: Un Chien Andalou (1929)

 After his apprenticeship with Epstein, Buñuel shot and directed a 16-minute short, Un Chien Andalou, with Salvador Dalí.
 The film, financed by Buñuel's mother, consists of a series of startling images of a Freudian nature, starting with a woman's eyeball being sliced open with a razor blade.
-Un Chien Andalou was enthusiastically received by the burgeoning French surrealist movement of the time and continues to be shown regularly in film societies to this day.
-It has been called "the most famous short film ever made" by critic Roger Ebert.
+Un Chien Andalou was enthusiastically received by the burgeoning French surrealist movement and continues to be shown regularly in film societies.
 The script was written in six days at Dalí's home in Cadaqués.
 In a letter to a friend written in February 1929, Buñuel described the writing process:

 We had to look for the plot line.
 Dalí said to me, 'I dreamed last night of ants swarming around in my hands', and I said, 'Good Lord, and I dreamed that I had sliced somebody or other's eye.
 There's the film, let's go and make it.'